katarzynaagaluszkiewicz-dot/terraform-gcp-static-website/README.md

 # Terraform – GCP Static Website (GCS)
 Project: Terraform – GCP Static Website 'Cloud Storage' This is a example of deploying a static website to Google Cloud Storage using Terraform as Infrastructure as Code (IaC).
-The project also includes a GitHub Actions workflow for CI (terraform fmt, validate, plan).

 ## What this project demonstrates
 - Terraform folder structure and modular code layout